jump-dev/JuMP.jl/docs/src/manual/complex.md

 # Complex number support

 JuMP has a limited range of support for complex-valued variables and constraints.
-Since no current solvers natively support complex-valued variables and constraints, JuMP reformulates all complex expressions into their real and imaginary parts.
+Since no current solvers other than SeDuMi natively support complex-valued variables and constraints, JuMP reformulates all complex expressions into their real and imaginary parts.